CloudCannon/reseed/docs/content/docs/usage.md

 ### reseed

 Cleans destination directory, and copies files from `src` to `dest`/`baseurl`.
 CSS and HTML files have their hrefs/urls/etc (excluding external links) rewritten so that baseurl is prepended.
 If the site has a `sitemap.xml`, the urls within that sitemap will also be rewritten.
+If an RSS file is specified with the `-r | --rss` option, that file will be similarly processed.

 **Example:**